codefresh-io/docs.codefresh.io/_docs/installation/gitops/argo-with-gitops-side-by-side.md

 ### Step 3: Commit Argo CD application to Git Source
 As the final step in migrating your Argo CD Application to a GitOps Runtime, manually commit the updated application manifest to the Git Source you created.
 Once you commit the manifest to the Git Source, it is synced with the Git repo.
-You can view it in the Codefresh UI, modify definitions, track it through our different dashboards, and in short, manage it as you would any GitOps resource in Codefresh.
+You can view it in the Codefresh UI, modify definitions, track it through our different dashboards, and in short, manage it as you would any GitOps-controlled resource in Codefresh.

 1. Go to the Git repo where you created the Git Source.
 1. Add and commit the Argo CD Application manifest to the Git Source.